 Since I was 22, I traveled quite a bit.
 I won’t go into the details my wandering ways here, but I do want to highlight the fact that adventures abroad eventually became my way to escape.

-Some people use social media or binge-watch endless Netflix, others buy too many shoes or kitchenware, while others choose booze, too much work or constant busyness.
-Most of us use some format or another to avoid the stuff that exists within us.
+Some people use social media or binge-watch endless Netflix, others buy too many shoes or kitchenware, while others choose booze, too much work, or constant busyness.
+Most of us use some format or another to avoid the “negative stuff” that exists within us.

 We buy the shoes and drink the booze because for that moment, everything feels ok.
 Our emotions and thoughts are quieted by the task at hand and for a moment, we are free to just be.

-In recent years, we’ve become more conscious of the destructive nature of some of these coping strategies and so slowly they’re losing their appeal.
+In recent years, a lot of us have become more conscious of the destructive nature of some of these coping strategies and so slowly they’re losing their appeal.
 For decades, buying useless crap was the norm.
 Marketers and advertising agencies perfected their skills at making us consume shit that we didn’t need.
-They would manipulate us into believing that we would only be perfect, happy and fulfilled once we bought this creme.
-But then once we bought that creme, we also needed to buy clothes from that brand, the house on that block, the car that had XYZ features and so on.
+They would manipulate us into believing that we would only be perfect, happy, and fulfilled once we bought this creme.
+But then once we bought that creme, we also needed to buy clothes from that brand, the house on that block, the car that had XYZ features, and so on.

-As scientists and researches explored the effects of our consumption habits on our home (the planet), people started taking notice.
+As scientists and researchers explored the effects of our consumption habits on our home (the planet), people started taking notice.
 In recent years, many people have started reducing their intake.
-Not because it wasn’t serving them as people, or bringing anything beneficial to their lives, but because of the external consequences.
+Not because it wasn’t serving them as people or bringing anything beneficial to their lives, but because of the external consequences.

 But we were convinced to do otherwise.
 And lately, it feels like something similar is happening in the travel industry.

 Travel can be a good thing.
 It helps us be more open-minded, understand people from different cultures, grasp the effects that our lives have on people who live millions of miles from us, and ultimately, it helps us humanize folks from across the globe.
 It helps us unite as a species.